vasyl83/tutorials/04.webserver/01.nginx/02.reverseproxy/01.exchange/docs.md

         proxy_pass https://postmaster.ad.gontar.net/ews;
 }
 ```
 Autodiscover can use either autodiscover.gontar.net or gontar.net/autodiscover, both will work as any client trying to connect to your Exchange server will try one then the other.
-For completion sake, enable both by creating an additionnal `server` block for autodiscover subdomain:
+For completion sake, enable both by creating an additionnal `server` block for autodiscover subdomain (or if you are using a Let's Encrypt certificate, juste request autodiscover subdomain to be added to your certificate and add autodiscover to server name string):

 ```
 server {